 However, there are a few differences too:

-- Unlimited lets you connect unlimited websites, get unlimited storage, and you can add as many email addresses as you want for free.
+- Unlimited lets you connect unlimited websites and includes unlimited email accounts and storage for free.

 If one high-quality blog is all you’ll need, the Starter plan is the one.
 A free domain, SSL, and generous 50GB SSD storage will be more than enough for that.
 If you opt for a 36-month subscription, the plan will cost you $93.24 in total.